Abeer Seikaly

 Artist, Architect, and Cultural Practitioner

 Abeer Seikaly is a Jordanian-Palestinian artist, architect, designer and cultural producer.
-Her practice is grounded in ‘acts of memory’: journaling, documenting, archiving and collecting.
-She weaves ‘narrative threads’ from these memories.
+Her practice is grounded in “acts of memory”: journaling, documenting, archiving and collecting.
+She weaves “narrative threads” from these memories.

-Her works have been exhibited at many institutions: Venice Biennale of Architecture, Venice (2025); Cultural Foundation, Abu Dhabi (2025); Vitra Design Museum, Basel (2024); Qatar Museums, Doha (2024); Science Museum, Hong Kong (2023); Science Museum, London (2022); Darat Al Funun, Amman (2022); The Miyake Issey Foundation, Tokyo (2021); Fundación Telefónica, Madrid (2020); MAK – Museum of Applied Arts, Vienna (2018); Stedelijk Museum, Amsterdam (2017); and The Museum of Modern Art (MoMA), New York (2016).
+She has exhibited internationally: at the Venice Biennale of Architecture, Venice (2025); Vitra Design Museum, Basel (2024); Qatar Museums, Doha (2024); Science Museum, London (2022); The Miyake Issey Foundation, Tokyo (2021); Stedelijk Museum, Amsterdam (2017); and The Museum of Modern Art (MoMA), New York (2016).
+Her works are in the collections of Her Majesty Queen Rania of Jordan and the Barjeel Art Foundation.

 For better web experience, please use the website in portrait mode